google/go-cloud/samples/tutorial/README.md

 I hope this example demonstrates how having one type for multiple clouds is a huge win for simplicity and maintainability.
-By writing an application using a generic interface like `*blob.Bucket`, we retain the option of using infrastructure in whichever cloud best fits our needs all without having to worry about a rewrite.
+By writing an application using a generic interface like `*blob.Bucket`, we retain the option of using infrastructure in whichever cloud that best fits our needs all without having to worry about a rewrite.

 [s3-bucket]: https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html